Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Certification

 \section{Certification}

-We describe in this section how we certify the results obtained using the computer search via the Coq proof assistant.
+We describe in this section how we certify the results obtained using the computer search of \Cref{sec:search} via the Coq proof assistant system.
+The aim of this section, as explained in the introduction, is to formalize the \emph{lower bound property} -- a predicate being true if there exists a valid lower bound -- in Coq, prove that this property as we define it matches the intended meaning, and comment on the technical challenges that were needed to be overcome.

 We first describe the Coq formalization of the problem previously defined in \Cref{sec:def}.
 In \Cref{sec:coqprelim}, we define the relevant types and preliminary functions.
 In \Cref{sec:coqdef}, we describe the core of our formalization.
 Specifically, we first define the function updating the bin configuration after the addition of a given item in some bin.
 We then define an inductive predicate that recognizes a winning strategy for \adveplayer, given a bin configuration.
 We finally use this predicate to define the main predicate \lbcoq.
 We then show in \Cref{sec:correct} that this formalization is correct: if the Coq predicate \lbcoq is true, then the property \lb is true.
 Indeed, the goal of the Coq script is to prove that \lbcoq is true for given values of $m$, $t$, $g$ defining the game $\Game(m,t,g)$.
 In \Cref{sec:correct}, we therefore show that this result actually implies a lower bound on this game, {\it i.e.,} implies \lb.
 Finally, in \Cref{sec:verif}, we present the results obtained on the files generated by the program described in \Cref{sec:search} and detail some features that had to be implemented in order to handle the large file sizes involved.

 The code is available online at \cite{GithubCoq}, and also contains a program which translates an adversary strategy expressed using the widespread GraphViz format into a file which can be directly processed by our Coq script.
 Then, future lower bounds can be easily certified using the same script.